Close call: Seahawks hold off Dalton, Bengals for 21-20 win

 CLOWNEY’S DEBUT

-Jadeveon Clowney had a sack in his Seattle debut, chasing down Dalton along the sideline in the fourth quarter.
+Clowney had a sack in his Seattle debut, chasing down Dalton along the sideline in the fourth quarter.
 Clowney’s presence opened up opportunity for Quinton Jefferson and Al Woods, who both had big games on Seattle’s defensive line.
+Jefferson had six tackles, two sacks and two passes defensed.

 INJURIES